siteoptimo/woocommerce-plivo/readme.txt

 -I want the plugin to do X. Can you change it?
 You're free to make feature suggestions, but if it's custom work you want, contact us.

+== Screenshots ==

+1. Save your Plivo settings in the new WooCommerce SMS tab.

+2. Define the messages you want to have sent automaticly and give start customizing the messages.

+3. Your order notifications are now sent automaticly.
+You can send additional messages too.
+The sky is the limit.